DamienDeSousa/scheduledTaskBundle/README.md

 # Dades\ScheduledTaskBundle

 A Symfony Bundle that schedule tasks and commands on Windows and Linux.
+It uses the cron system from Linux on both operating systems.

 ## Installation